 This doesn’t diminish from the fact that many enterprise software customers still want to put their database on-premise – that will continue, especially in regulated industries for the foreseeable future, but it is a nod to the fact that cloud software is the future, even in the Enterprise.”

 HANA is a database and never had anything to do with the HANA Cloud Platform, or now known as the SAP Cloud.
-This is truly completely false.
-SAP Cloud has very few people developing for it and it is not an application platform.
+This is genuinely wholly false.
+SAP Cloud has very few people developing for it, and it is not an application platform.
 One would have to be deranged to highly financially biased to try to develop using SAP Cloud.